 Normally, an artist does all the 3D modelling, then all the texturing, looks at their awesome looking model in the 3D DCC and says “looks fantastic, ready for integration!” then goes into the game, lighting is setup and the game runs.

-So where does all this HDR stuff thing come from?
+So at what point does all this HDR business come into play?
 The idea is that instead of dealing with colors that go from black to white (0 to 1), we use colors whiter than white (for example, 0 to 8 times white).

 To be more practical, imagine that in a regular scene, the intensity of a light (generally 1.0) is set to 5.0.
 The whole scene will turn very bright (towards white) and look horrible.

 After this, the luminance of the scene is computed by averaging the luminance of every pixel of it, and this value is used to bring the scene back to normal ranges.
 This last operation is called tone-mapping.
 Finally, we are at a similar place from where we started:

-Except the scene is more contrasted, because there is a higher light range in play.
+Except the scene is more contrasted because there is a higher light range at play.
 What is this all useful for?
 The idea is that the scene luminance will change while you move through the world, allowing situations like this to happen:

 Additionally, it is possible to set a threshold value to send to the glow buffer depending on the pixel luminance.
 This allows for more realistic light bleeding effects in the scene.

 The problem with this technique is that computer monitors apply a gamma curve to adapt better to the way the human eye sees.
 Artists create their art on the screen too, so their art has an implicit gamma curve applied to it.

 The color space where images created on computer monitors exist is called “sRGB”.
 All visual content that people have on their computers or download from the internet (such as pictures, movies, etc.) is in this colorspace.